Russia slams sanctions, seeks to blame West for food crisis

 If Russia achieved “success” in Ukraine, “there would be more horrific reports from filtration camps, more forcibly displaced people, more summary executions, more torture, more rape, and more looting,” Carpenter said in Vienna.

-On the battlefield, Russian forces continued to press their offensive in several parts of the eastern Donbas region, Ukraine’s military said.
+On the battlefield, Russian forces pressed their offensive in several parts of the eastern Donbas region, Ukraine’s military said.
 That industrial heartland of coal mines and factories is now the focus of fighting after Russia suffered a series of setbacks and shifted to more limited goals.

 “The enemy is storming the position of our troops simultaneously in several directions,” said Ukrainian Deputy Defense Minister Hanna Maliar.
 “We have an extremely difficult and long stage of fighting ahead of us.”